Wi5/odin-wi5-flow-detection/README.md

 Flow 192.168.101.2 192.168.101.3 .
 37699 3000
 Flow 192.168.101.2 192.168.101.3 .
 36399 3000
 ```
+**Note**.
+In this case, the value of the `protocol` field cannot be observed, and it is shown as a dot.
+The cause is that it corresponds to UDP, number 17 decimal and 11 hexadecimal, which has no representation in ASCII.

 Real-time information is shown by the screen every time a new flow message is sent to the wi-5 controller: